 While it may have been rudimentary, Neverwinter Nights proved that there was a market for subscription-based MMOs.
-In fact, it initially cost as much as $8 per hour to play which is about $14 when adjusted for today’s inflation.
+In fact, it initially cost as much as $8 per hour to play.
 It played almost identically to Pool of Radiance, with the obvious addition of multiple simultaneous players.
 Other innovations included a leaderboard of the best fighters in the city as well as the PC’s introduction to the city of Neverwinter, which we would revisit many more times over the coming years.
 As the first graphical MMO, you can thank Neverwinter Nights for games like Everquest, WoW and Guild Wars.
 Without this coming together of D&D and AOL, an entire genre of games wouldn’t exist.

 By 1995, the gaming world had experienced the 3D revolution.
 Players no longer wanted to explore worlds from a fixed, first-person perspective and D&D games were in desperate need of a re-design.
 At the same time, three Canadian doctors had just graduated from medical school in Alberta, Canada and set up a software development studio, with the intention of making medical programs for hospitals.
 Appropriately, they named their new studio Bioware.
 However, these three friends soon realised that they found their games of D&D much more stimulating than their medical doctorates and promptly set their sights on the PC games market.
 By 1996 they had acquired a license to develop D&D games and chose the city of Baldur’s Gate as the setting for their new RPG.